Stackclash/5e-vault/5. Mechanics/Items/1 Dusk Armor Hhhvi.md

 - **Stealth**: The wearer has disadvantage on Stealth (DEX) checks.
 - **Weight**: 65.0 lbs.

 While wearing this armor, you have a +1 bonus to AC.
-In addition, while wearing this armor in dim light or darkness, you may take the Hide action as a bonus action.
-If you take the Hide action in this way, you do not suffer the usual penalty that normally applies to Stealth (Dexterity) checks made in plate armor.
+In addition, while wearing this armor in dim light or darkness, you may take the [[/5.
+Mechanics/Rules/Actions.md#Hide\|Hide]] action as a bonus action.
+If you take the [[/5.
+Mechanics/Rules/Actions.md#Hide\|Hide]] action in this way, you do not suffer the usual penalty that normally applies to Stealth (Dexterity) checks made in plate armor.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 126*